 Nitrous oxide accessories

-These are jackets that fit over the bottle to warm it, which increases the pressure inside the bottle and therefore ensures the nitrous that reaches the jets is at the pressure it should be.
-Hot and cold days both have an effect on the bottle pressure, so this will help to stabilise it.
+These are jackets that fit over the bottle to warm it.
+This increases the pressure inside the bottle and therefore ensures the nitrous that reaches the jets is at the pressure it should be.
+Hot and cold days both have an effect on the bottle pressure, so this will help to stabilize it.

 The plume of gas you see some cars give off on the start line at the drag strip is simply gaseous nitrous being vented off to atmosphere through a purge kit.
-It brings liquid up to the solenoid ready for immediate use, but only bigger kits using braided lines realistically need it, otherwise it’s just for the pose factor.
+It brings liquid up to the solenoid ready for immediate use.
+That being said, only bigger kits using braided lines realistically need it, otherwise it’s just for the pose factor.